 The question that now arises is whether Leviticus 19:28 prohibits all kinds of tattoos or a certain subset of them.
 Admittedly, trying to determine whether the Bible completely condemns certain acts or merely their misuse can be difficult.

 It is also clearly unacceptable to adopt the practices and symbols used to worship false gods and adapt them toward worshipping the Eternal (e.g. holidays such as Christmas, the use of crosses and so on, Deuteronomy 12:30 - 31).
-Idolatry, which seeks to redirect, pervert or dilute reverence due solely to God, is also wrong (Exodus 20:4 - 5).
+Idolatry is wrong because it seeks to redirect, pervert or dilute reverence due solely to God (Exodus 20:4 - 5).

 What is unclear is the use of non-religious imagery in tattoos.
 The Bible does allow people to wear jewelry (rings, earrings, chains, etc.) or women to wear makeup, in order to enhance their appearance.
-Christians, in the final analysis, can never go wrong by prayerfully asking God for his will regarding any tattoo they may wish to place on their bodies.
+Christians, in the final analysis, can never go wrong by prayerfully asking God for his will regarding tattoos they may wish to place on their bodies.